 - Wayville Railway Station in Adelaide was built at a cost of $16.5m in 2014 to service the Royal Adelaide Showgrounds.
 Its 3 plaforms are completely undercover, and while not as extravagant as the Williams Landing example, the pedestrial overpass still has unnecessary architectural flourishes.

-- Oaklands Railway Station, also on the Seaford Line in Adelaide, was redeveloped in 2009 at a cost of $6.79 million.
+- Oaklands Railway Station, also on the Seaford Line in Adelaide, was demolished and rebuilt in 2009 at a cost of $6.79 million.
 The split-platform station has architectural shelters and a 230-space car park; it is a good example of the kind of station that would be appropriate for Hot Rails – basic but modern with good amenities, and not necessarily needing permanent staff.

-- Wendouree railway station, a much simpler regional station in Ballarat, Victoria, was built new in 2009 at a cost of $18.7 million.
-The source is somewhat unclear; it seems that this cost may refer to upgrades in Ballarat in general, rather than the station alone.
+- Wendouree railway station, a somewhat more complex regional station in Ballarat, Victoria, was built new in 2009 at a cost of $18.7 million.
+The architecturally designed station included fully-enclosed waiting areas and a 200-space car park.

 This gives us some idea of the range of cost we can reasonably expect.
 Major new stations can cost up to the high tens of millions, with $100m not exceeded even with the most extravagant of designs, although the low tens of millions is more typical.
 Minor new stations range from perhaps $5-$20 million.
 Renovations are obviously going to be highly variable, but major stations are in the range of $10 million, minor stations in the range of $1-5 million, possibly less for minor stations in reasonable condition already.
 For example Ballarat Station, while not a major metro station, is still a rather large regional station, so the renovation of minor country stations can be expected to be less expensive.